szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 e8f844db4cf0bbb5f431e250dd8e44cb%
 ```

-Since PostgreSQL only reads the default username and password parameter at startup time, use the following command to restart it:
+Since PostgreSQL only reads the default username and password parameter at startup time, use the following command to restart it, then verify the changed password by connecting to it.

 ```
 $ kubectl rollout restart statefulset my-postgres-postgresql